 What Is P20 Steel?

 P20, also known as AISI P20, is a tool steel that is widely used in the manufacturing of plastic molds and die casting molds.
 P20 steel is usually supplied in a pre-hardened state with a hardness range of HRC28-33, which allows it to be directly used for mold making without further heat treatment.
-P20 mold steel has good machinability and can be processed through cutting, forging, heat treatment, and machining while maintaining good dimensional stability and surface quality, also suitable for polishing and etching.
+P20 mold steel has good machinability and can be processed through cutting, forging, heat treatment, and machining while maintaining good dimensional stability and surface quality, and is also suitable for polishing and etching.

 P20 Steel Equivalents

 The steel grades are specified in different ways in each standard.
-AISI P20 (USA) tool steel is equivalent to DIN 1.2311 (German) and GB/T 3Cr2Mo (China).
+AISI P20 (USA) tool steel is equivalent to DIN 1.2311 (German), GB/T 3Cr2Mo (China), and UNS T51620 (North America).

 P20 Steel Machinability